 git-merge-into

-Merge one branch into another, locally
+Merge current branch into target

 TLDR

-Merge current branch into a specific destination branch
+Merge current branch into target

 SYNOPSIS